apache/ignite/modules/ducktests/tests/ducktests_remote/docs/commands.md

 ducktests-remote deploy --only ignite-dev --dry-run
 ```

-Note that a distribution is all-or-nothing: rebuild one module and the whole distribution
+Rebuilding one module changes the manifest hash for the whole distribution, so every host
-is re-tarred and re-uploaded, because the manifest hash covers the tree.
+is redeployed — but on the rsync path that redeploy sends only the jars that changed.

 ### Where the directory names come from